tianshilu/QBRC-Somatic-Pipeline/README.md

 perl /Path/to/somatic.pl <normal_fastq1> <normal_fastq2/NA> <tumor_fastq1> <tumor_fastq2/NA> <thread> <build> <index> <java17> </Path/to/output> <pdx> <disambiguate_pipeline>
 ```
 * fastq files:
-  * fastq1 and fastq2 of normal sample, fastq1 and fastq2 of tumor sample (must be .gz) default input is full path to the 4 fastq files for tumor and normal samples.
+  * fastq1 and fastq2 of normal control sample, fastq1 and fastq2 of sample of interest (must be .gz) default input is full path to the 4 fastq files for saample of interest and normal control samples.
   * If need to directly input bam files, use "bam path_to_bam.bam" in replace of the two corresponding fastq input files can be a mixture of fastq and bam input.
   * If RNA-Seq data are used, use "RNA:fastq1" or "RNA:bam" at the first
   * If Agilent SureSelect (Deep exome sequencing) data, use "Deep:fastq1" at the first or third slot.
  optional: run somatic_script/SurecallTrimmer.jar on the fastq files before running somatic.pl.
-  * For tumor-only calling, put "NA NA" in the slots of the normal samples.
+  * For tumor-only calling, put "NA NA" in the slots of the normal control samples.
 Results will be written to *germline* files
   * If only single end fastq data are available, put the fastq file(s) at the first and/or the third slots, then put NA in the second and/or fourth slot.
 * thread: number of threads to use.
 Recommended: 32
 * build: hg19 or hg38 or mm10